Please Read This Carefully!

 How to Eliminate Personal Property Confusion

-- if your business ceased operations and is no longer in business
+- ceased operations and is no longer in business

-- if your business sold to another owner still operating in this municipality
+- sold to another owner still operating in this municipality

-- if your business moved out of this municipality, but is still operating
+- moved out of this municipality, but is still operating

-Please file a final Statement of Personal Property by March 1, 2018 to avoid a potentially incorrect estimated assessment.
-Simply complete the portion of the return relating to changes of ownership or business status.
-This will give us the information needed to change the business ownership or properly cancel your account if necessary.
+Please file a final Statement of Personal Property by March 1, 2019 to avoid a potentially incorrect estimated assessment.
+Complete the portion of the return relating to changes of ownership or business status.
+This will give us the information needed to update our records or cancel your account.

 3. If you are a Leasing Company: